Can the Waymo Open Motion Dataset Support Realistic Behavioral Modeling? A Validation Study with Naturalistic

 To evaluate the accuracy of the extracted trajectories and assess the suitability of this dataset for analyzing microscopic driving behavior dynamics, we estimated the distribution of travel distance error rather than instantaneous positional error.
 This distinction is important: due to the object tracking pipeline applied to aerial video, positional estimates are smoothed and spatially correlated, whereas distance traveled, computed as displacement over a time interval, is more relevant for dynamic behavior analysis.

 To generate ground truth travel distances, we manually identified 40 distinct control points along a 2.2-km southbound corridor (Figure \ref{fig:trajectory_reconstruction}).
-These points were selected using clear visual anchors on the roadway, such as the tip of turn arrows, crosswalk stripes, and other unambiguous road markings.
-The control points were georeferenced using satellite imagery with 0.3-meter resolution and embedded UTM coordinates \cite{snyder1987map}.
-The absolute differences in UTM Northing and Easting coordinates between control points define the longitudinal and lateral distances traveled, respectively.
+The $(x,y)$ coordinates in the PHX dataset are defined in a global frame constructed by transforming the aerial frames into a high-resolution reference image, which is geometrically matched to a geo-referenced satellite image of the study area.
+This matching aligns the axes of the reference image with UTM Easting and Northing \citep{snyder1987map}, so that motion in $x$ and $y$ closely matches the change in UTM coordinates.
+The downtown Phoenix experiment area is laid out as an almost perfectly rectilinear grid with very small curvature within the data collection area, so roadway centerlines are approximately parallel or orthogonal to these axes.
+For each corridor, we therefore define the longitudinal direction along the predominant axis of travel and the lateral direction along the orthogonal axis.